 we are studying only about 20 amino acids, there are about six more found in the body.
 Many others are also known from a variety of sources.
 Amino acids are the building blocks used to make proteins and peptides.
 The different amino acids have interesting properties because they have a variety of structural parts which result in different polarities and solubility.

 Each amino acid has at least one amine and one acid functional group as the name implies.
-See graphic on the left.
 The different properties result from variations in the structures of different R groups.
 The R group is often referred to as the amino acid “side chain”.
-Amino acids have special common names, however, a three letter abbreviation for the name is used most of the time.
+Amino acids have special common names, however, a three-letter abbreviation for the name is used most of the time.
 Consult the amino acid table on the next page for structure, names, and abbreviations.

 Amino acids are a group of organic compounds containing two functional groups – amino and carboxyl.
 The amino group (-NH2) is basic while the carboxyl group (-COOH) is acidic in nature.